 You have a lot of choices when it comes to retirement planning.
 From employer-sponsored accounts, such as a 401k or 403b, to the Individual Retirement Account, or IRA.
 These accounts come in different flavors too.
-You get to decide when you want to pay your taxes – either now (Traditional 401k or IRA), or in the future (Roth 401k or IRA).
+You can decide when you want to pay your taxes – either now (Traditional 401k or IRA) or in the future (Roth 401k or IRA).
 These decisions can have a profound impact on your overall retirement planning.

 Of course, these accounts come with certain conditions, such as income eligibility, annual contribution limits, and other conditions.
 So you need to do your research to optimize your retirement accounts and minimize your taxes, either today or in the future.

 And that is exactly what we will look at today: how to convert a Traditional IRA to a Roth IRA at Vanguard.

 - What is a Roth IRA Conversion?

 - Converting a Traditional IRA to a Roth IRA – Assumptions in this Guide

 - How to Convert a Traditional IRA to a Roth IRA at Vanguard

 - Step 1.
 Visit the Balances and Holdings Page in Your Vanguard Account